yard

 Learn how often to water a vegetable garden by reading your soil, watching the weather, and knowing what each crop needs, so you get steady harvests instead of stressed plants.

 Most veggie beds fail from bad watering, not bad soil or seed.
 The trick is matching water to your soil and weather, not to a calendar.
-In this guide we translate "keep it evenly moist" into clear checks, numbers, and habits you can follow.
+Here, "keep it evenly moist" gets translated into clear checks, numbers, and habits you can actually follow.

 You will learn how to use a simple soil test to set a base schedule, then adjust for heat waves, cool spells, and mulching.
-We will also walk through sample routines for thirsty crops like indeterminate tomatoes and deep‑rooted plants like carrot rows, so you can tweak for your own beds.
+We will also walk through sample routines for thirsty crops like indeterminate tomato plants and deep‑rooted rows like carrots, so you can tweak the rhythm for your own beds.

 compostStart With Soil, Not a Calendar